 Individual taxpayer identification number (ITIN) for aliens.
 If your qualifying person is a nonresident or resident alien who does not have and cannot get a social security number (SSN), use that person's ITIN.
 The ITIN is entered wherever an SSN is requested on a tax return.
-If the alien who is required to furnish a taxpayer identifying number does not have an ITIN, he or she must apply for an ITIN on Form W-7.
+If the alien who is required to furnish a taxpayer identifying number does not have an ITIN, he or she must apply for an ITIN on Form W-7, Application for IRS Individual Taxpayer Identification Number.